 The GSE Student Affairs Fellows Program is designed for students interested in exploring opportunities in higher education administration, specifically in student affairs.
 Students participating in a GSE Student Affairs Fellows Program internship at Stanford will have the opportunity to attend a variety of departmental meetings and events with key university administrators including:

-Student Affairs Fellows Program opportunities are listed in the Stanford EdCareers Database and will have “EdCareers/Student Affairs Fellows Program” in the internship title.
+Student Affairs Fellows Program opportunities are listed in the Stanford EdCareers Portal and will have “EdCareers/Student Affairs Fellows Program” in the internship title.

 We encourage all GSE students to pursue an internship in order to build skills, make connections, and gain exposure to organizations in the education industry.
 International students should always consult with Bechtel International Center to ensure that an internship opportunity (paid or unpaid) does not violate any rules related to visas and employment authorizations.